Toilet Training for Puppies

 At this time, the mum will still clean up after the puppies until they can scamper around.
 Then around three and a half weeks old, the mother begins to train them to toilet outside the nesting area.
 If she sees the puppy squatting, she will quite aggressively tell them off until they start to toilet outside of their sleeping and living area.

-It is instinctive for dogs to avoid toileting in their sleeping and eating areas, however this is reinforced by the mothers actions.
-As the puppies become more able, they will move out of the nesting box to toilet.
+It is instinctive for dogs to avoid toileting in their sleeping and eating areas, however, this is reinforced by the mother's actions.
+As the puppies become more mobile, they will move out of the nesting box to toilet.

 If we were never involved or interfered with our puppies, the pup's natural instincts plus the learning they received from their mother, would have them toilet trained by about 16 weeks, However, due to our interference many young pups become fearful or confused by our actions and behaviour.

-Restricting your new pups movements, can be vital to successful to early toilet training crate training.
-To do this properly then I would highly recommend Crate Training.
+Restricting your new pups movements is vital to successful early toilet training.
+To do this quickly and correctly then I would highly recommend Crate Training.

-You could of course restrict the puppy by placing it in to play pen (more later) or a small room like a bathroom or services or laundry room.
+You could, of course, restrict the puppy by placing it into a playpen or a small room like a bathroom or laundry room.